Lake Thunderbird: Norman Dam

-The 6,000 acre (24 km²) lake is the centerpiece of Lake Thunderbird State Park.
-In addition to water activities the park offers hunting, horse rental and boarding, equestrian trails, hiking, mountain biking, nature trails, a nature center, and an archery range.
-The park has 447 primitive campsites and unfurnished one-room lake huts as well as RV provisions.
-The park is near two casinos.
-It had its own restaurant, the Clear Bay Cafe, until during the late spring rains in May and June 2015, Lake Thunderbird flooded and the restaurant was so badly damaged that it closed permanently.
-On May 10, 2010 the Little River Marina was struck by a tornado and was closed until it was rebuilt in 2012.

-Eagle watching

-Lake Thunderbird falls within the bald eagle winter migration corridor.
-Bald eagles are present at the lake roughly from December through February.
-Guided eagle tours are provided by the Crow's Secret Nature Center.

-Lake monster controversy

-In recent years the lake has become the subject of national attention due to allegations of a lake monster, believed by some to be a freshwater octopus.
-Due to an increase in reports of drownings in recent years, tales of the "Oklahoma Octopus" have increased, gaining national attention from media outlets such as Animal Planet's Lost Tapes.
-To date the octopus remains a myth since no freshwater species of octopus are known to exist, and because of the relatively young age of the human-made lake with no connecting inlets.

 Reservoir details

 The water temperature of the lake ranges from about 86 °F during the summer months to under 40 °F during the winter months.
 In the summer, at a depth of 30 ft, the water temperature is about 10 F-change cooler than at the surface.
 Surface water temperature is usually about 60 °F during spring and fall months.

 As of 2001, the lakes' standard surface level was at 1039 ft above sea level, the maximum depth of the lake was 58 ft, with an average depth of 15.4 ft.
 The top of the Lake Thunderbird Dam was (and is) 1071 ft above sea level, 32 ft above the standard level of the lake.
 The lakes' surface area was 5349 acre.
 The volume of the reservoir (at this standard depth) was 105838 acre.ft.
 The total watershed area feeding the lake is 163840 acre.
 The rate at which sediment was accumulating in the lake is 393 acre.ft a year.
 The reservoir had lost a total of 13762 acre.ft of capacity since its completion in 1965.
 The shoreline length was 60 mi.
 The capacity of the reservoir, the maximum depth, and the average depth had all decreased since 1965.
 The following table gives original statistics for the reservoir from 1965.